temporalio/cli/docs/activity/index.md

 ## activity

-Operations on Activities of Workflows
+Operations that can be performed on Workflow Activities.